Dell Alienware AW2726DM vs MSI MPG 271QR QD-OLED X50

 - No integrated USB-C power delivery — cannot charge power-hungry laptops (≥65W) through the monitor

-- Matte coating slightly reduces perceived sharpness and saturation vs glossy alternatives
+- Matte coating slightly reduces perceived sharpness and saturation vs glossy alternatives — verify whether this affects your specific use case before purchase

 - No factory colour calibration report included — may need professional calibration for critical colour work